 Precious Sipin is an NYC based actor and teaching artist.
+A believer of continuous learning and the upliftment of black,brown,indigenous, and native communities.
 A believer of continuous learning, Precious has done outreach in Nicaragua and Ghana, working in solidarity with the communities on education, the Arts, and women's rights.
 Some credits include- Film/TV: Going in Style (dir.
 Zach Braff), Jerry Seinfeld's Comedians In Cars Getting Coffee Off Broadway: Daniel (MCC Youth Theater) NY Theater: Manna-Hata (Peculiar Works Project), Chains (True Stages Theatre Company), The Journey Of A Brown Girl (dir.
 Jana Lynne Umipig), Tagalogue at the Nuyorican Poets Café (solo show: DALAGA), UnDressing the Fragments (WOW Cafe Theatre), How to Build a Forest (PearlDamour), Bye Bye Birdie!
 (Harlem Repertory Theatre), Swoony Planet (dir.
 Mia Katigbak), Wedding Band (dir.
 Daniel Alexander Jones).
 For updates and contact info, visit www.PreciousSipin.com

 Shamila McBean, Associate Theatre Artist & Curriculum Development